 Ivor Lewis is credited with popularizing transthoracic resection of the esophagus.
 Initially, he performed the procedure in two stages: first, mobilizing the stomach via laparotomy, and several days later resecting the intrathoracic esophagus and reconstructing with the stomach.
 The Ivor Lewis approach (which is an upper midline laparotomy for mobilization of the gastric conduit followed by right thoracotomy for resection and reconstruction) and the transhiatal approach are currently the two most commonly used techniques of esophageal resection.
 In 1962, McKeown described a tri-incisional approach.
 He used a right thoracotomy to mobilize the esophagus.
 The patient was then repositioned in the supine position, the gastric conduit was mobilized by laparotomy, and the anastomosis was performed in the neck.5 Minimally invasive options for surgical resection have also become increasingly popular.6,7 Thoracoscopic and laparoscopic techniques, robotic surgery, as well as combined minimally invasive with open approaches have created a wider variety of experiences and are discussed in other chapters.

 Historically, surgery has been the primary mode of treatment for localized esophageal cancer.
 Nonetheless, the long-term results of surgery alone for esophageal cancer are disappointing, with a 5-year survival of approximately 20%.8–10 Given the poor results with surgery alone, preoperative chemotherapy with or without radiation has been proposed as a means of improving long-term survival.
-Twelve randomized trials have been performed using preoperative chemoradiation, ...
+Twelve randomized trials have been performed using preoperative chemoradiation, while nine additional randomized ...